 Composer Kalle Vainio

 "I'm constantly exploring music.
+Frequencies, acoustics and spatial phenomenas.
 Exploring endelss possibilites of questions why, where and how to create music.
-There's also something very intreguing about simplicity - it's like zooming into something very simple, but finding something truly complex."
+Simplicity is also very intreguing - it's like zooming into something very simple and then finding something truly complex and yet again something very simple."

 Music, videos and links down below: